sedthh/lara-hungarian-nlp/README.md

 | `lara.nlp.strip_context(text,[context="search"],[including=None])` | Removes words from text that are unimportant based on ceontext.
 If context is set to "search", words regarding search commands are removed, so the rest of the text could be used as a clean search query.
 If the optional including variable can be either a regular expression or a string used as a regualr expression.
 If set, matching words characters will also be removed from the text.  |
 | `lara.nlp.extract_message(text)` | Removes a dictionary of extracted items.
 If text contains a command, the command key will be set accordingly.
 Arguments following a command will be added as list elements.
 List of existing hashtags, mentions and urls are also included in this dictionary.
 This is useful if you want to do a quick check on your received text message. |

+###### Tips and tricks
+Setting multiple properties for intents can be really useful
+- In addition to actual words, regular expressions can also be defined as "stem"s.
+This also applies to "with" and "without" properties' "stem"s.
+- Both "prefix"es and "affix"es can be set at the same time.
+- In case inflection would alter a word's "stem", try defining the altered form as another possible Intent **list** element, with the "match_stem" property set to **False**.
+This way the defined "stem" would only be matched if inflected.
+- If it is unclear wether or not an iflected word form would be matched by the given definitions, it is always a good idea to manually test it first.

 ## Misc
 Initial work: **Richard Nagyfi**, 2016

+Special thanks to [Peter Varo](https://github.com/petervaro) for formatting guidelines.

 Created in collaboration with the [Institute of Advanced Studies, Kőszeg](http://iask.hu/) and [Kitchen Budapest](http://kibu.hu)

+#### To do list
+- Add more word classes (including: numerals nad pronouns).
+- Implement useful NLTK functions for the hungarian language.
+- Rewrite regular expressions in a way that autoamtic POS-tagging would be possible in hungarian.
+- Create dictionaries to enable sentiment analysis in hungarian.
+- List bots and NLP researches based on Lara

 This project is licensed under the **MIT License** - see the [LICENSE.md](LICENSE.md) file for details